7 Ways to Stay Safe When Using Facebook Marketplace

 Practice security through obscurity

+The cyber safety rules you heard when you were little can apply as Facebook Marketplace rules, too.
 Don’t offer your full name and contact information.
-Meet in a public place such as a police station, fast food restaurant, or at a shopping mall.
+Meet in a public place such as a police station, fast food restaurant, or shopping mall.
 Of course, you should never give out account or other personal information, either.
 “When you obscure where you live, you’re putting up a barrier between the transaction and your personal life,” Siciliano says.
 “Some people’s homes have been invaded and that can happen to you, too.”
-Cancel the meeting if you have any doubts or suspicious feelings.
+Cancel the meeting if you have any doubts or suspicious feelings, and in general, just follow these tips to protect yourself from being scammed online.

 Gather identification details pre-meeting

-It’s important to gather information about the other person—including a physical description—before the transaction.
+It’s important to gather information about the other person, including a physical description, before the transaction.
 Search social media for details.
 And put doubt in the other person’s mind about who will be at the meeting.
 “A little white lie like, ‘My brother is a cop and will be here so don’t be nervous if you see a police car in the driveway,’ will make the person with whom you’re dealing think twice about harming you,” said Patire.
-You can even talk on the phone (or pretend to do so) when the person arrives and say something like, “See you in 10 minutes.
+You can even talk on the phone (or pretend to do so) when the person arrives and say something like, “See you in ten minutes.
 You’ll meet [say name] who is here to buy my item.”

 Enlist a buddy